prakashn27/scriptflow-docs/docs/ScriptFlow-Event-Handler/scripts/issue-scripts.md

 ```

-## Change status to "In Progress" when an comment is added
+## Change status to "In Progress" when a comment is added

 **Event Type**: `Comment Added`